 According to Article 8, individuals have a right to a private and family life that is free from state interference.
 As such, Article 8 applications may help keep families together, and prevent them from deprivation of private life.

-When making an application for a Points-Based System visa, it is advisable to provide a route for an Article 8 appeal if possible.
-We can analyse the circumtances and prepare legal representation so that our clients have the right to appeal on human rights grounds wherever possible.
+If you are making an application for a Points-Based System visa, we advise that you provide a route for an Article 8 appeal if possible.
+We can analyse the circumstances and prepare legal representation so that our clients have the right to appeal on human rights grounds wherever possible.
 This provides the ability to challenge a visa refusal in a more cost-effective way than bringing a judicial review.

 Challenging an immigration refusal by appealing is usually more cost-effective than judicial review.
 This is because an application for judicial review must be approved by the court before the procedure can begin.
 The approval process requires a great deal of preparation in itself, which increases the legal costs of a judicial review.